 Mace Blade, Sri Lanka

-Sri Lankan mace blade is the lacy outer covering of the nutmeg seed, also referred to as mace spice or whole mace
+What is a blade of mace?
+Sri Lankan mace blade is the lacy outer covering of the nutmeg seed, also referred to as mace spice or whole mace.

 A flavorfully pungent false fruit, the blade of mace spice is commonly found in ground form.
 To obtain whole mace, the lacy aril are removed from the outer seed of nutmeg by hand and slowly dried at controlled temperatures naturally by the sun.
 Each dried aril is referred to as a blade.
 Whole Mace can be used in many cooking applications from baked goods such as everyones favorite doughnuts, custards, puddings, cakes, cookies and even chocolates.
 Sri Lankan mace blade also pairs exceptionally well with cherries, so take note you stone fruit lovers.